 The Office for Students (OfS) was asked to nominate a commissioner and this will be Chris Millward, the OfS’s Director for Fair Access and Participation.

 The Minister asked Professor Layer to work with the OfS to establish the commission.
 The OfS ran a recruitment campaign for commissioners, and invited organisations to apply to host the commission, in October 2019.
-We are now in the process of reviewing these applications.

 Terms of reference